 Standardization proved helpful to devise cost saving solutions to mitigate discrepancies in some of the drawings.
 Integration of reporting to reflect shared costs relative to target values allowed for dynamic insight into the financial status and forecast of the project.

-The team was also able to make cost saving suggestions that went well beyond this particular project, some of which are being added to DLR’s corporate “Design and Engineering Guideline” book, provide new efficiencies for DLR to carry forward on other projects.
+The team was also able to make cost saving suggestions that went well beyond this particular project, some of which were added to DLR’s corporate “Design and Engineering Guideline” book, provide new efficiencies for DLR to carry forward on other projects.

 The team reused 750 tons of fabricated structural steel that DLR had on hand in Virginia.
 With some creativity and after a cost and schedule benefit analysis of shipping the steel to Texas versus purchasing new steel locally, the team reallocated and reused the steel on the project.